grimbough/Rarr/inst/scripts/README.md

 To generate the data you then use the command below.
 This will produce the example files in the folder `/tmp/zarr` on your local filesystem.
-Modify that path if it is not appropriate for your system.
+Modify that path in the call to `docker run` if it is not appropriate for your system.

 ```
 mkdir /tmp/zarr_examples